top of page

 Roasting

-Upon receiving the green beans, now it is finally time to begin their final stages.
+Upon receiving the unroasted beans, it is now time to begin their final stages.
 Coffee is roasted in varying styles and through various methods.
-Coffee roasting is an art and roasters spend decades perfecting their art.
+Coffee roasting is an art roasters spend decades perfecting.
 It is roasting that makes coffee unique as every roaster has their own philosophy for what makes a good roast.
 Maybe low temperatures for a long time.
 Maybe high temperatures for a shorter time.
 Possibly a mix of the two.
 There is no wrong answer.

 Building Aroma

 Coffee is unfortunately not ready to be brewed immediately after roasting.
 There is still one final phase.
 This stage is known as "de-gassing".
-This is when coffee beans release excess carbon dioxide that is left over from when the beans were still in their green state.
-It is usually recommended that beans de-gas for at least three days, but Speiser enables for a week before we begin selling a batch.
+This is when coffee beans release excess carbon dioxide that is left over from when the beans were still in their unroasted state.
+It is usually recommended that beans "de-gas" for at least three days after roasting, but Speiser enables for a week before we begin selling a batch.
+This ensures best flavor and quality.

 close-up-of-fresh-dark-roasted-coffee-inside-of-a-2022-10-27-18-44-48-utc.jpg